-We have reported to the National Audit Office on the Whole of Government Accounts ahead of the 4 October deadline.
-We have reported that the consolidation return is consistent with the audited statutory accounts and that there are no uncorrected errors above £1m to report.
+We reported to the National Audit Office on the WGA ahead of the October deadline.
+We reported that we consider the consolidation return to be consistent with the audited statutory accounts and that there are no uncorrected errors above £1m to report.